AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-54776-unchecked-used-default-value-and-non-default-product-field-values-are-not-saved.md

 <u>Actual results</u>

-The values for the fields and for the checkboxes are not saved.
+The values for the fields and the checkboxes are not saved.

 ## Apply the patch